 Beef hor fun

 Though not the most iconic local dish you’ll find, this is a popular choice for the lunch crowds.
 The folks at Bee Kia Restaurant cook up the best version so far with the velvety kway teow noodles, thick and robust beef gravy and the tender beef slices.

 Bee Kia Restaurant, 1 Thomson Road, Balestier Hill Shopping Centre, 301001

 Probably the most fun on the list, the Milo Dinosaur is a giant of a drink.
-A cup of iced milo topped with a mountain of undissolved Milo powder, this beverage is the ultimate treat one gifts to themselves during a prata session.
+A uniquely local concoction, it is a cup of iced milo topped with a mountain of undissolved Milo powder, this beverage is the ultimate treat one gifts to themselves during a prata session.
 There’s even a supersized version of it called the Milo Godzilla…

 Like this story?
 Check these out: